-I was born on Jan.
-4, 1960 in a small town in Iran.
+I was born long before you in a small town in Iran.
 Growing up, I always felt different.
 In a good way, of course.

 At age 13, my parents sent me to a boarding school in Tehran, called Alborz.
 Like all “Alborzis,” I remain proud of my education then.
 Needless to say, I will never send SORA to a boarding school, even if he continues not to kiss and hug me as much as I want him to.